- Knowledge Centre

 Acupuncture research

 There are many more treatment methods than just needle insertion.
-An acupuncturist can use acupressure (treating pressure points without needles), massage techniques such as Shiatsu and Tuina, movement therapies like Qigong, or specialize in Moxa or Cupping.
+For instance, an acupuncturist can use acupressure (treating pressure points without needles), massage techniques such as Shiatsu and Tuina, movement therapies like Qigong, or specialize in Moxa or Cupping.

-We expect that in the coming years, there will be more research on these other TCM disciplines, including Tuina (Chinese massage techniques), Qigong and Tai Chi (Chinese movement and meditation forms), Cupping, Moxa therapy, Chinese herbs (phytotherapy), nutrition, and Shiatsu.
+We expect that in the coming years, there will be increasing research into these other TCM disciplines, including Tuina (Chinese massage techniques), Qigong and Tai Chi (Chinese movement and meditation forms), Cupping, Moxatherapy, Chinese herbs (phytotherapy), nutrition, and Shiatsu.

 Keep an eye on this page for new research updates!